Victoria M. Pak

 Jointly Appointed, Epidemiology

 Dr. Pak conducted post-doctoral research in Sleep Medicine at the University of Pennsylvania, Center for Sleep and Circadian Neurobiology at Perelman School of Medicine.
-Dr. Pak’s overall research is focused on disturbed sleep as a predictor of adverse health outcomes.
-She has expertise in sleep medicine, biomarkers, and translational research.
+Her overall research is focused on disturbed sleep as a predictor of adverse health outcomes.
+Dr. Pak has expertise in sleep medicine, biomarkers, and translational research.
 Her work has been published in journals such as the International Journal of Obesity-Nature (London), Sleep Medicine Reviews, and SLEEP.

-She currently serves as Vice-Chair of the research committee, co-coordinator of the undergraduate Honors program, an advisory board member for the Emory University Sleep Consortium, and lead of the Emory University Sleep, Life-course, and diverse settings working group.
+At Emory, she has served as the Vice-Chair of the research committee, an advisory board member of the Emory University Sleep Consortium, and lead of the Emory University Sleep, Life-course, and diverse settings working group.

 Areas of Interest

 - Microbiome Research

 - Sleep Epidemiology